ahmedssp/JAVA/README.md

-Skip to content
-You said:
-i have interview , for java
 i want to practs my self how to read and give output of smal functions in java ChatGPT said:
 That’s a great way to prepare 👍